KashyK/grove/README.md

 # The Grove

-(PRE-PRE-ALPHA - UNDER DEVELOPMENT MEANING ITS NOT EVEN CLOSE TO BEING FINISHED)
+(PRE-ALPHA  - Under Development)

 Welcome to The Grove, a browser-based MMORPG.

-- The Grove Website (Info):
+- The Grove Website:
   www.grove-mmo.com
 - The Grove (Offical Game Servers): grove-mmo.herokuapp.com